ntgptit/repeatwise/00_docs/01-business-analysis/01-requirements-summary.md

 **FR-1.1: User Registration**

-- Users can register with email and password.
+- Users can register with email, username (optional), and password.
+- Validation:
-- Validation: email must be unique; password length >= 8 characters.
+  - Email must be unique; password length >= 8 characters.
+  - Username is optional but **must be unique** if provided (3-30 characters, alphanumeric + underscore/hyphen).
+  - Username uniqueness is enforced at database level with unique constraint.
 - Do not auto‑login after successful registration.

 **FR-1.2: User Authentication**

-- Login with email + password.
+- Login with username or email + password.
+- System determines if input is username or email (email format check).
 - JWT access token (15 minutes) and refresh token (7 days).
 - Refresh token stored in HTTP‑only cookie and rotated on refresh.

 **FR-1.3: User Profile**

-- Update profile: name, timezone, language (VI/EN), theme (Light/Dark/System).
+- Update profile: name, username (if not set during registration), timezone, language (VI/EN), theme (Light/Dark/System).
+- When setting username in profile, it must be unique (validated at database level).
 - Change password.
 - Logout (current device) and Logout all devices.